Here we will show you how to use our scripts to assist installation of FunnelFlux on a VPS from DigitalOcean.

 Step 3: Pick server size

-We recommend starting with a $20 standard server:
+We recommend starting with a $20/mo standard server:

-If you plan to send more than 1 million visitors per day through your FunnelFlux, then it would be wise to select a server with at least 16 vCPU.
+If you plan to send more than 1 million visitors per day through your FunnelFlux, then select a server with 24 vCPU and 64 GB of memory.

 Then, pick a region - we recommend either Amsterdam or New York.